Computer Science (German) (B.Sc.)

 Der Studiengang Informatik steht im CHE-Stern-Ranking an der Spitze und Saarbrücken ist allgemein als eine der Top-Universitäten für das Informatikstudium anerkannt.
 Fragt man deutsche Professoren des Fachs nach Empfehlungen, so wird Saarbrücken regelmäßig unter den drei ersten Zielen für die Informatikausbildung genannt.

-At Saarbrücken Computer Science, we follow a golden rule: the fusion of theory and hands-on research is at the heart of all our endeavours.
-This fusion thrives within our own Department of Computer Science, with 27 chairs plus three in partnership with the Department of Mathematics.
-But it doesn't stop there; we've forged enduring collaborations with industry partners, the German Research Centre for Artificial Intelligence, and the Max Planck Institute for Computer Science.
-The collective brainpower of around 200 brilliant minds drives innovation and excellence across these three powerhouses.
+Saarbrücken's Department of Computer Science focuses on a perfect combination of theory and practical research as the basis for all endeavours.
+The Department of Computer Science achieves this with 27 chairs and an additional three chairs in cooperation with the Department of Mathematics.
+There are long-term collaborations with partners from industry, the German Research Centre for Artificial Intelligence and the Max Planck Institute for Computer Science.
+The collective intelligence of around 200 brilliant minds drives innovation and excellence in these three centres.

 Computer science research generally pursues three goals:

-• Formal proofs must ensure the correctness and high reliability of computing systems.
+• Formal proofs must guarantee the correctness and high reliability of computer systems.

-In Saarbrücken, our research projects encompass a broad spectrum, addressing all these three core objectives.
-Our relentless pursuit of innovation spans multiple domains: from groundbreaking research in multimedia, distributed information and communication systems, to pioneering projects in speech and image processing, all geared toward ushering in fresh applications.
-Furthermore, our commitment to efficiency takes centre stage in our endeavours.
-Among other areas, we delve into the intricacies of geometric algorithms, fundamental cryptographic methodologies, high-performance communication protocols, hardware and software integrity, program analysis techniques, and formal specification methods.
+In Saarbrücken, research projects cover a broad spectrum covering all three core objectives.
+The pursuit of innovation spans various areas, from ground-breaking research in multimedia, distributed information and communication systems to pioneering projects in speech and image processing, all aimed at opening up new applications.
+In addition, a strong commitment to efficiency is at the centre of all efforts.
+For example, research is conducted into the intricacies of geometric algorithms, fundamental cryptographic methods, high-performance communication protocols, hardware and software integrity, programme analysis techniques and formal specification methods.

-Many of our projects are dedicated to crafting complete prototype systems, ensuring that our innovations have a tangible impact in the real world.
+Many of the projects are dedicated to the development of complete prototype systems to ensure that innovations have a tangible impact in the real world.

 • Lectures on the mathematical foundations of analysis, linear algebra and stochastics.

-• A selection of two out of three compulsory lectures among Big Data Engineering, Elements of Machine Learning, and Concurrent Programming.
+• A selection of two out of three compulsory elective lectures from the areas of Big Data Engineering, Elements of Machine Learning and Concurrent Programming.

-• Core lectures that introduce an area of computer science.
+• Core lectures that introduce a field of computer science.

-• A software internship in which a complex software product is created in a team.
+• A software internship (at the university) in which a complex software product is created in a team.

 • A proseminar and a seminar that introduce cutting-edge research results.